Skyler White: Season 3

 In the third season, Walt has moved out of the house.
 Skyler appears at his apartment, having deduced that he is in the drug trade.
-When she confronts Walt with her idea that he is selling cocaine, he admits instead that he is a meth cook.
+When she confronts Walt with her idea that he is selling marijuana, he corrects her and admits that he is a meth cook.
 Skyler demands a divorce in exchange for her silence about Walt's criminal activities.
 Skyler's rationale for remaining silent is two-fold: She does not want her children to find out about their father's double life, and she fears that Walt's arrest could ruin Hank's career as a DEA agent.
 She also demands that Walt move out of the family's home.
 When Walt defiantly moves back in, Skyler retaliates by initiating an affair with Ted and coldly informing her husband that she cheated on him.

 Even as her marriage crumbles, Skyler permits Walt to take care of Holly and defends some of his actions to her lawyer, who advises that she leave Walt immediately.
 She later finds that Walt has signed off on their divorce and left the house for good.
 When Ted arrives at her home and tries to clarify the nature of Skyler's feelings, she refuses to answer and asks him to leave.

 After Hank is shot during a failed hit by the Mexican cartel, Skyler tells Marie that Walt earned millions through card counting at underground blackjack games and offers to pay for Hank's physical therapy.
 She later admits to Walt that she never filed the divorce papers, slowly beginning to work her way into his criminal activities by reminding him that spouses cannot be forced to testify against each other.
 Skyler suggests Walt should launder his drug money by purchasing the car wash facility where he used to work, and offers to handle the books.